Charlie Gard – a family’s real life story in the spotlight …

 I wrote a series of articles for the Daily Mail, which closely followed the story, was hugely instrumental in promoting the family’s

-For example doctors lifted a partial do not resuscitate order on Charlie, who despite being in intensive care, continues to thrive and Connie spoke on Mother’s Day of her fears that it would be her first and last Mother’s day with her son.
+For example doctors lifted a partial do not resuscitate order on Charlie, who despite being in intensive care, continued to thrive putting on weight normally and Connie spoke on Mother’s Day of her fears that it would be her first and last Mother’s day with her son.

 The couple gave interviews on ITV This Morning, BBC’s Victoria Derbyshire, ITV News, BBC 5 Live, BBC World.

 Over the following weeks I ensured updates continually appeared.
 The family ran an extraordinary social media campaign eventually raising £1.2million for treatment, with one mum of two, Helen Barnes giving £40,000 savings towards it.